1. Pay yourself first

 All you need to do is answer a few questions about yourself, so it’s worth trying even if you’re just curious about how much you could save.

-Another simple way to save money is to install the free Capital One Shopping browser extension, which will automatically try to apply coupon codes to your order when you make purchases online.
+Install the free Capital One Shopping browser extension, which will automatically try to apply coupon codes to your order when you make purchases online.

-5. Let a robot do your budget
+5. Let an app do your budget

 If you’d like to use a budget but don’t have the time or patience to draw one up yourself, a number of free apps out there can handle the tricky parts for you.

-Truebill is a handy option because it will track and categorize your monthly expenses and show you your cash, credit and investment balances all in one place.
+Rocket Money is a handy option because it will track and categorize your monthly expenses and show you your cash, credit and investment balances all in one place.

 The app will also check to make sure you’re not wasting money on any subscriptions you may have forgotten about, potentially saving you hundreds of dollars a year.